About this listing

 No loud music, it carries to the neighboring rooms.

 Small Dinner/Cocktail parties are welcome with advanced notice and agreement.
-We will likely have guests during your stay too.

 Please close windows anytime the heat is on and when you are not home.
 We will provide window AC units for each bedroom.
 Please do not leave these units on when you are not at home to enjoy them.
+They can become expensive to run.

 You'll need your own groceries.
 We have provided some staples like rice, lentils etc, but for the most part you're on your own for meals.